KimLHill/Kimberley_Hill_MSP2/README.md

 4. **Triathlon page**

     * Includes a simple introduction to the quiz, explaining to the user the number of questions, number of correct answers per question and how to get their score.
     * Includes an interactive quiz with 10 questions on triathlon that provides a fun way to test their current level of knowledge and to help them learn more about the sport.
-Consistnecy in the style, layout, colours and number of potential answers keeps the quiz simple for the user to understand.
+Consistency in the style, layout, colours and number of potential answers keeps the quiz simple for the user to understand.
 The user has visual feedback about which answer option they are about to select as the cursor changes to a pointer (like convention and in keeping with the buttons on previous page) and the background colour and text changes colour as the user hovers over it.
 As a user selects an answer, the other possible answers are hidden this keeps the display clean.
 When the user selects an option, if it is correct then it colours green or colours red if incorrect, this provides instant visual feedback to the user.
     * Includes a submit and try again button that are in keeping with the brand colours but styled differently to the buttons of the quiz answers to make it obvious to the user that the user is at the end of the quiz.
-When the user hovers over either again they change to a cursor pointer and change background colour and text colour, keeping consistency with what the user has already experinced through the quiz.
+When the user hovers over either, they change to a cursor pointer and change background colour and text colour, keeping consistency with what the user has already experinced through the quiz.
     * Includes a results section that shows the user the number of questions they got correct and the total number of questions, that is only revealed when the user clicks on the 'Get my score' button.
-    * Includes a 'try again' button that refreshes the quiz and takes the suer back up to the top of the page, so that the user can have another go.
+    * Includes a 'try again' button that refreshes the quiz and takes the user back up to the top of the page, so that the user can have another go.

 5. **Join page**

     * Includes an interactive sign-up form.
 The form is simple in design to be quick and simple for the user to complete.
 Placeholder text aids the user's understanding of what is required.
 Validation ensures that the user has inputed information into the fields before they can submit the form.
         * The 'submit form' button is styled to stand out from the form background but in keeping with the brand colours used on the website.
 Keeping consistency, the cursor changes to a pointer and the background colour changes when the user hovers over the button to provide visual feedback that they are about to submit the form.
 Once the user has clicked the 'submit form' button it keeps a dull green colour to provide visual feedback that the form has been submitted.
         * Once the form has been submitted, an email is sent to my email inbox containing the information inputted in the form.
 Also an auto-reply email is sent to the user to confirm that the club has successfully received their form and explaining the next steps.
 This provides a quick, simple and easy sign up process for the user.
-        * A note below the form informs the user to check their inbox for a confirmation email that their form has been successfully recived by the club.
+        * A note below the form informs the user to check their inbox for a confirmation email that their form has been successfully received by the club.
 It also provides alternative contact information if something was to go wrong with the form.
     * Includes a Frequently Asked Questions (FAQs) section to provide useful information about the club.
 Certain answers provide links the the relevant parts of the website to aid the user in finding the information they are after.
     * Includes contact details if the user has any further questions or any other business they want to discuss with the club.
 When the user clicks the email or Facebook link then a seperate window opens to the corresponding website.
 This provides simplicity for the user but is also convention and what the user would expect.